 University facilities shall not be used to promote a political, economic, social or religious cause unless a university group sponsors the cause.
-No commercial activities shall be permitted except those sponsored by university groups.
+No commercial activities shall be permitted without prior permisson from Learning Commons staff.

 Information on room descriptions and setups and available technology can be found on the Learning Commons Conference Rooms page, which also links to the conference room calendar and the conference room request form.
-The sponsoring group must be an ODU campus office or an ODU student organization registered with the Office of Student Activities and Leadership (OSAL).
+The sponsoring group must be an ODU department, campus office, or an ODU student organization registered with the Office of Leadership and Student Involvement.
 A reservation is required for programs in the conference rooms and requests are submitted through the online form which insures that all needed information is provided.
-Room requests will be confirmed or denied by Learning Commons operations staff after determining room availability.
+Room requests will be confirmed or denied by Learning Commons staff after determining room availability.

 Food and drink are permitted in the room.
-The requestor is responsible for making arrangements with Catering Services for delivery and for ensuring that all remaining food and drink is picked up or disposed of properly by the end of the event.
-The requestor is expected to return the room to its original condition.
+The requester is responsible for making arrangements with Catering Services for delivery and for ensuring that all remaining food and drink is picked up or disposed of properly by the end of the event.
+The requester is expected to return the room to its original condition.

 The library does not loan equipment or provide staff to operate equipment for programs in the conference rooms.
 Equipment may be obtained from other sources such as Classroom Central or other University departments.
-Requestor is responsible for reservation, delivery and return of equipment for events.
-Exceptions to this policy should be discussed with the University Librarian, the Associate University Librarian, the Administrative Services Librarian, or appropriate designee.
+The requestor is responsible for the reservation, delivery, and return of equipment for events.
+Exceptions to this policy should be discussed with the University Librarian, the Head of the Learning Commons & Branch Libraries, the Deputy University Librarian, or appropriate designee.

 The room is not available for use during times the library is closed or when staff is not available.
 The University Librarian, or designee, is the only person who has the authority to alter the opening and closing times of the facility.